-- If any volunteer has a concern about the volunteer work, he will present that concern to the staff member responsible for his oversight (teacher, Headmaster, director, etc.). - If the problem is not resolved, then the concern should be presented in writing to the Headmaster, followed by a meeting with him to discuss the concern. - If the problem is still not resolved, the volunteer may request a hearing from the School Board in writing.
-The request will be passed through the Headmaster.
-The Headmaster is required to pass the request on to the School Board.
+- If any volunteer has a concern about the volunteer work, he will present that concern to the staff member responsible for his oversight (teacher, Head of School, director, etc.). - If the problem is not resolved, then the concern should be presented in writing to the Head of School, followed by a meeting with him to discuss the concern. - If the problem is still not resolved, the volunteer may request a hearing from the School Board in writing.
+The request will be passed through the Head of School.
+The Head of School is required to pass the request on to the School Board.